atsb/larn/README.md

 # Historical

 This version of Larn was based on 12.3.1 from 1991.
-I have added fixes and improvements specifically for UNIX systems (SunOS/Solaris, macOS) and for UNIX-like systems (GNU/Linux).
+I have added fixes and improvements specifically for UNIX-like systems (GNU/Linux) only.

 This version is still under Noah Morgan's custom license.
 See LICENSE.md for more information.